-New Jersey law applies contributory negligence to personal injury lawsuits, per New Jersey Statute (NJ Stat) §2A:15-5.1.
+New Jersey law applies contributory negligence to personal injury lawsuits, per NJ Statute §2A:15-5.1.
 This means that, so long as you were less than 50% responsible for your accident, you may be able to recover compensation from the primarily responsible party or parties.

 However, your compensation may be reduced according to your percentage of fault.
-If a judge determines that you are 25% at fault for your accident and that your total damages are worth $400,000, your compensation may be reduced by 25% to $300,000.
+For instance, if a judge determines that you are 25% at fault for the accident and your total damages are worth $400,000, your compensation may be reduced by 25% to $300,000.

-To learn more about our legal services, call Morelli Law Firm today at (212) 751-9800.
+To learn more about our legal services, speak with a member of our team today.
 We offer a free, no-obligation consultation to Jersey City motorcycle accident victims.